otsapp/product-classifier-keras/README.md

 * Almost 62,000 products.

 #### Approach
-To see how well a pretty standard network performs with this dataset, using `relu` and `softmax` activations, compiled with `rmsprop` optimisaiton.
+To see how well a pretty standard network performs with this dataset, using `relu` and `softmax` activations, compiled with `rmsprop` optimisation.
 The nodes will gradually decrease in number over 8 hidden layers.

 1. Preprocess with `pandas`, `numpy`, `sklearn`.
 2. Build and fit model using `Keras`.